Everything California Employees Need to Know about Reasonable Accommodations for Anxiety

 It is important to request the specific accommodation that you need and explain how it will help you to perform your job.
 Your employer should work with you to find an accommodation that works for both you and your employer.

-My Request for Reasonable Accommodations for Anxiety was Denied
+What to Do If Your Request for Reasonable Accommodations for Anxiety Is Denied

 Now What?